adrian-cucuet/project2-budgetly/README.md

 # Project 2 - Budgetly

-Budgetly is a website that helps the user keep an eye on the budget and on track with daily tasks.
-The budget widget allows the user to create and maintain a list of monthly expenses, and in the same making sure it keeps a positive balance.
+Budgetly is a website that helps the user keep an eye on the budget and be on track with daily tasks.
+With the budget widget, users can track monthly expenses and make sure the account stays positive by keeping a list of all expenses.
-The To Do widget allows the user to create a list of tasks to follow, and check them once they are done as well as delete them.
+The To Do widget allows users to keep track of tasks they need to complete, mark them as completed, and delete them when they are complete.

-Having the user in mind, I decided to create the website with a dark - light mode.
-This way the user can work in an environment that is more relaxing for the eyes.
+The decision to create a dark-light mode on the website was based on the user's needs.
+It is therefore possible to work in an environment that is more relaxing for the user's eyes.

 ![Responsive Mockup](https://github.com/adrian-cucuet/project2-budgetly/blob/main/assets/images/responsive.png)